-California is one of the few states that have a short-term disability insurance (SDI) program for employees.
+California is one of the few states that have short-term disability insurance (SDI) program for employees.
 Some people refer to this program as temporary disability insurance (TDI); in California, it's the same thing.

 Employees fund the short-term disability program through payroll deductions and can receive benefits when they are temporarily unable to work due to disability, including pregnancy.
-California's Employment Development Department (EDD) also provides for paid family leave for employees who need time off to care for a seriously ill family member or to bond with a new child.
+California's Employment Development Department (EDD) also provides paid family leave for employees who need time off to care for a seriously ill family member or to bond with a new child.

 (Note that the State of California does not provide long-term disability insurance; if you are disabled for a year or more, you can apply for Social Security disability or make a claim through an employer-provided long-term disability policy, if you have one.)